malcommac/HermesNetwork/README.md

 ## Installation
-You can install Swiftline using CocoaPods, carthage and Swift package manager
+You can install HermesNetwork using CocoaPods, Carthage, or Swift Package Manager

 ### CocoaPods